paulmayer-fullstacker/FullStackOpen-Part-6/README.md

 - The redux-anecdotes project further explores state management with Redux, while refining the anecdotes application.
 It addresses the majority of the exercises from 6.3 to 6.19.
 - Finally the query-anecdotes project employs the React Query library in addressing exercises 6.20 to 6.24

+The scripts have been judiciously commented with inline documentation.
+So, we will not indulge in further explanation.
+We will simply cover the bare minimum information required to run the project applications.

 ### Development Snapshots (Tags):

 Tags have been used to take development snapshots and key milestones.
 The tags are: